Sohaib63/AWS-Intro-to-Cloud-Lab-5/README.md

 2. Create a route table.
 3. Add a route to the route table that directs 0.0.0.0/0 traffic to the internet gateway.
 4. Associate the route table with a subnet, which then becomes a public subnet.

+# Task 5: Creating a security group for the application server

+A security group acts as a virtual firewall for instances to control inbound and outbound traffic.
+Security groups operate at the level of the elastic network interface for the instance.
+Security groups do not operate at the subnet level.
+Thus, each instance can have its own firewall that controls traffic.
+If you do not specify a particular security group at launch time, the instance is automatically assigned to the default security group for the VPC.

+In this task, you create a security group that allows users to access your application server via HTTP.

+1. In the left navigation pane, choose Security Groups.
+2. Choose **Create security group** and configure the following settings:
+    * For Security group name, enter `App-SG`
+    * For Description, enter `Allow HTTP traffic`
+    * For VPC, choose `Lab VPC`.
+3. Choose **Create security group**
+4. Choose the **Inbound Rules** tab.
+5. The settings for Inbound Rules determine what traffic is permitted to reach the instance.
+You configure it to permit HTTP (port 80) traffic that comes from anywhere on the internet (0.0.0.0/0).
+6. Choose **Edit inbound rules**
+7. Choose **Add rule** and then configure the following settings:
+    * For Type, choose `HTTP`.
+    * From the Source type dropdown list, choose `Anywhere IPv4`.
+    * For Description, enter `Allow web access`
+8. Choose **Save rules**

+You use this `App-SG` in the next task.